angelolab/publications/2024-Greenwald_Nederlof_etal_TONIC/README.md

 |    T2     | cancer_diversity  | cancer_diversity_cancer_border | cancer_border |  Cancer  |  -0.01   |   0.3   |      -0.6       |      1.1       |
 |    T3     | max_fiber_density |       max_fiber_density        |  stroma_core  |   all    |   -1.8   |   -16   |      -0.7       |      0.2       |

-The file *timepoint_evolution_features* details the difference in feature values between two distinct timepoints from the same patient.
+*timepoint_evolution_features*: This file is structured the same was as timepoint_features, but specifically details the difference in feature values between two distinct timepoints from the same patient.

-## Output Files
+*excluded_features*: This table details compartment features that were removed when creating combined_feature_data_filtered due to high correlation with the image wide feature.

+*feature_ranking*: This table contains all features in the data ranked by significance and importance score.

+## Feature Tables (adata_processed.uns)

-The individual feature data that combines into *fov_features* and *timepoint_features* can be found in the corresponding files detailed below.
+The individual feature data that combines into *combined_feature_data* and *timepoint_features* can be found in the corresponding data structures detailed below.
+The data frames also have a second version with the following “_filtered” suffix, in which features have been removed if there were less than 5 cells of the specified type; for functional marker statistics we also filtered out redundant features.
-Each of the data frames in this section can be further stratified based on the feature relevancy and redundancy.
-The files below can have any of the following suffixes:
-* *_filtered*: features removed if there are less than 5 cells of the specified type
-* *_deduped*: redundant features removed
-* *_filtered_deduped*: both of the above filtering applied

-1. *cluster_df*: This data structure summarizes key informaton about cell clusters on a per-image basis, rather than a per-cell basis.
-Each row represents a specific summary observation for a specific image of a specific cell type.
-For example, the number of B cells in a given image.
-The key columns are `fov`, which specifies the image the observation is from; `cell_type`, which specifies the cell type the observation is from; `metric`, which describes the specific summary statistic that was calculated; and `value`, which is the actual value of the summary statistic.
-For example, one statistic might be `cell_count_broad`, which would represent the number of cells per image, enumerated according the cell types in the `broad` clustering scheme.
-Another might be `cell_freq_detail`, which would be the frequency of the specified cell type out of all cells in the image, enumerated based on the detailed clustering scheme.
+1. *cluster_stats*: This data structure summarizes key information about cell clusters on a per-image basis, rather than a per-cell basis.
+Each row represents a specific summary observation for a specific image of a specific cell type; for example, the number of B cells in a given image.

+   One statistic might be cell_cluster_broad_count, which would represent the number of cells per image, enumerated according the cell types in the broad clustering scheme.
+Another might be total_cell_freq, which would be the frequency of the specified cell type out of all cells in the image, enumerated based on the detailed clustering scheme.

 |   fov     | cell_type   | value |      metric       |    Timepoint    |
 |:---------:|:-----------:|:-----:|:-----------------:|:---------------:|